Find Affordable College Courses

 Master’s Degrees in Air Transportation

 A master's degree in air transport is offered at 19 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 28% were students from an underrepresented racial-ethnic group.
-Also, 15.2% of air transport graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 24 were from an underrepresented racial-ethnic group.
+Also, 17.2% of air transport graduates were international students.

 Education Levels of Air Transport Majors